 In the same way, we’ve seen business technology advance by leaps and bounds during our lifetime.
-If you’ve been working as a freelancer or virtual professional for a while, you might even chuckle at some of the inefficiencies of early technology.
+If you’ve been working as a freelancer or virtual assistant for a while, you might even chuckle at some of the inefficiencies of early technology.

 I remember when I used to fax important documents to my clients.
 Except I didn’t actually own a fax machine, so I would phone them, let them know when I’d be sending the fax, and then rush to a local copy center.
 If clients needed to send me a fax, they’d phone me, and I’d rush to that same copy center and wait for the fax to arrive.
 The staff would print it out for me, and I’d rush home again.

 If you think about the amount of time I spent doing that, it’s clear I wasn’t working faster, and I’m pretty sure I wasn’t working smarter.
 Thankfully, technology now allows us to communicate, collaborate, and share documents easily without having to leave our home office.